A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2025-6795

-CVE-2025-6795 is a path traversal flaw in Marvell QConvergeConsole that allows unauthenticated attackers to disclose sensitive information.
+CVE-2025-6795 is a path traversal vulnerability in Marvell QConvergeConsole that allows unauthenticated attackers to disclose sensitive information.
 This article covers technical details, affected versions, and mitigation.

 CVE-2025-6795 Overview

 CVE-2025-6795 is a directory traversal vulnerability in Marvell QConvergeConsole that allows unauthenticated remote attackers to disclose sensitive information from affected installations.
-The flaw resides in the getFileUploadSize method, which fails to properly validate user-supplied paths before using them in file operations.
-Successful exploitation grants attackers the ability to read arbitrary files in the context of the SYSTEM account on Windows hosts.
-The vulnerability was reported through the Zero Day Initiative as ZDI-CAN-24914 and assigned CWE-22: Improper Limitation of a Pathname to a Restricted Directory.
+The flaw resides in the getFileUploadSize method, which fails to properly validate user-supplied paths before performing file operations.
+An attacker can read arbitrary files in the context of the SYSTEM account over the network.
+The vulnerability is tracked under Zero Day Initiative advisory ZDI-25-455 and was originally identified as ZDI-CAN-24914.
+It is classified under [CWE-22] Improper Limitation of a Pathname to a Restricted Directory.

 Critical Impact

-Unauthenticated remote attackers can read arbitrary files with SYSTEM-level privileges over the network, exposing credentials, configuration data, and other sensitive artifacts.
+Unauthenticated remote attackers can read arbitrary files from the host with SYSTEM-level access, exposing credentials, configuration data, and other sensitive system files.

 Affected Products